Fuel Excise Cut 60.9%: How to Update Your Fuel Surcharge Matrix

 1. Terminal gate price: no action needed

-The AIP terminal gate price already reflects the excise component.
-When excise drops, wholesalers recalculate immediately.
-ACCC monitoring of the 2022 excise cut confirmed that wholesale prices adjusted essentially overnight.
+The AIP terminal gate price already reflects excise at the wholesale level.
+When excise drops by 32 c/L, the posted TGP drops by approximately the same amount within days.
+ACCC monitoring of the 2022 excise cut confirmed wholesale prices passed through almost immediately.
 Continue sourcing the weekly AIP diesel TGP for your city as normal.

 2. GST: no action needed